toskumar/blog/micro/aws/machine-learning/FAQ.md

 * __AWS CloudTrail__ captures API calls and related events made by or on behalf of your AWS account and delivers the log files to an Amazon S3 bucket that you specify.
 You can identify which users and accounts called AWS, the source IP address from which the calls were made, and when the calls occurred.

 * __Amazon EventBridge__ monitors status change events in Amazon SageMaker.
 EventBridge enables you to automate SageMaker and respond automatically to events such as a training job status change or endpoint status change.
 Events from SageMaker are delivered to EventBridge in near real time.
 You can write simple rules to indicate which events are of interest to you, and what automated actions to take when an event matches a rule.

+### Additional

+* __Softmax__ is a mathematical function used in multinomial logistic regression and used as an activation function in neural network model to nomalize the output. eg., argmax[1,3,2] => [0,1,0] and softmax[1,3,2]= [0.09003057317038046 0.6652409557748219 0.24472847105479767] where sum of output = 1

+* __Transfer learning__ is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.

+* __Vanishing gradients__ problem is one example of unstable behavior that you may encounter when training a deep neural network.
+It describes the situation where a deep multilayer feed-forward network or a recurrent neural network is unable to propagate useful gradient information from the output end of the model back to the layers near the input end of the model.

+* __Elbow Method (K-Means)__ A fundamental step for any unsupervised algorithm is to determine the optimal number of clusters into which the data may be clustered.
+The Elbow Method is one of the most popular methods to determine this optimal value of k.

+* __Collaborative Filtering_ is a technique used by recommender systems.
+Collaborative filtering is a technique that can filter out items that a user might like on the basis of reactions by similar users.

+* __Q-learning__ is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.
+It does not require a model of the environment, and it can handle problems with stochastic transitions and rewards without requiring adaptations.

+* __Deep Neural Network (DNN)__ are typically Feed Forward Networks (FFNNs) in which data flows from the input layer to the output layer without going backward and touching the node again. (input layer > hidden layer > output layer)

+* __Recurrent Neural Network (RNN)__ is a FFNN with a time twist, stateful(use internal state memory), exhibit similar like a human brain function. eg., language translation, speech recognition.
+RNN has vanishing gradient problem.

+* __Long Short Term Memory (LSTM)__ is a special kind of RNN smart in remembering things and does not having vanishing gradient problem.

+* __Convolutional Neural Network (CNN)__ is a type of DNN mostly applied to analyzing visual image, video understanding.

+* __AWS Deep Composer__ is an artificial intelligence (AI)-enabled music keyboard

+* __AWS Deep Lens__ pairs a connected HD camera developer kit with a set of sample projects to help developers learn machine learning concepts using hands-on computer vision use cases.

+* __AWS DeepRacer__ is a reinforcement learning (RL)-enabled autonomous 1/18th-scale vehicle

+* __Apache Parquet__ is a free and open-source column-oriented data storage format of the Apache Hadoop ecosystem.
+It is similar to the other columnar-storage file formats available in Hadoop namely RCFile and ORC.

+ContentType - Algorithm
+application/x-recordio - Object Detection Algorithm
+application/x-recordio-protobuf	- Factorization Machines, K-Means, k-NN, Latent Dirichlet Allocation, Linear Learner, NTM, PCA, RCF, Sequence-to-Sequence application/jsonlines - BlazingText, DeepAR image/jpeg/png, application/x-image - Object Detection Algorithm, Semantic Segmentation text/csv - IP Insights, K-Means, k-NN, Latent Dirichlet Allocation, Linear Learner, NTM, PCA, RCF, XGBoost text/libsvm - XGBoost

+* __CSV Format__ SageMaker requires that a CSV file does not have a header record and that the target variable is in the first column.
+To run unsupervised learning algorithms that don't have a target, specify the number of label columns in the content type. eg ., 'content_type=text/csv;label_size=0'

+* __protobuf recordIO__ format, SageMaker converts each observation in the dataset into a binary representation as a set of 4-byte floats, then loads it in the protobuf values field

+* Amazon SageMaker algorithm __inference requests__ include: text/csv, application/json, and application/x-recordio-protobuf.
+Algorithms that don't support all of these types can support other types.
+XGBoost, for example, only supports text/csv from this list, but also supports text/libsvm.

+* __Data augmentation__ in data analysis are techniques used to increase the amount of data by adding slightly modified copies of already existing data or newly created synthetic data from existing data

+* __Amazon Augmented AI__ to get human review of low-confidence predictions or random prediction samples.

 * __Amazon SageMaker__ provides APIs, SDKs, and a command line interface that you can use to create and manage notebook instances and train and deploy models.